jallanxjallan/onemanairforce/adaptation/scenes/spite_their_face.md

 title: Spite Their Face
 ---

-Over whiskey with Fowler, Muharto, and Boedi at Hotel Merdeka Freeberg complains about Suryadarma cutting off his fuel allowance because he acted like an aviation contractor, not a serving Air Force pilot.
+Over whiskey with Muhartoat Hotel Merdeka Freeberg and Fowler complain about Suryadarma cutting off his fuel allowance because they act like commercial aviation pilots, not serving Air Force officers.